oracle/node-oracledb/INSTALL.md

 If `npm install oracledb` fails:

-- Did you get an HTTPS 404 failure?
-A pre-built node-oracledb binary package is probably not available on https://github.com/oracle/node-oracledb/releases for your Node.js version or operatiing system.
-Change your Node.js version or compile node-oracledb from source code.
+- Review the error messages closely.
+If a pre-built node-oracledb binary package is not available for your Node.js version or operating system, then change your Node.js version or compile node-oracledb from source code.

 - Was there a network connection error?
 Do you need to set `http_proxy` and/or `https_proxy`?

 - Use `npm install --verbose oracledb`.
 Review your output and logs.
   Try to install in a different way.
 Try some potential solutions.
-  Before installing on Windows also do `set NODE_ORACLEDB_TRACE_INSTALL=TRUE`.
-On Linux and macOS use `export NODE_ORACLEDB_TRACE_INSTALL=TRUE`.

 - When compiling node-oracledb from source, does your compiler have C++11 support, e.g. use VS 2015 or GCC 4.8.